demiurg/geokit/README.md

 # first make sure this is running in its own terminal or in the background:
 ssh -o "ExitOnForwardFailure yes" -nNT -L 5432:localhost:5432 oka.ags.io

-# to run all tests:
+# to run all tests (after activating your virtualenv):
-./manage.py test --keepdb # <-- Test DB creation requires circa 30 sec,
-                          #     so save your DB between runs with --keepdb
+py.test # see pytest.ini for config

 # specific subsets of tests:
-./manage.py test --keepdb expressions
-./manage.py test --keepdb expressions.tests.test_functions
+py.test geokit_tables                       # everything under that dir
+py.test geokit_tables/tests/test_forms.py   # only the tests in this file
+# just run this one named test:
+py.test geokit_tables/tests/test_forms.py::test_the_thing
 ```

-Before geokit is started, one needs to create a virtualenvironment and run `pip
+Before geokit is started or tested, one needs to create a virtualenvironment
-install -r requirements.txt` inside of it.
-In addition, the node dependencies
+and run `pip install -r dev_requirements.txt` inside of it; `requirements.txt`
+is for production while `dev_requirements.txt` also installs testing apparatus.

-must be installed by changing to the `vector_tiles` directory and running `npm
+In addition, the node dependencies must be installed by changing to the
-install`.
+`vector_tiles` directory and running `npm install`.

 The `run.sh` script also creates an SSH tunnel to oka's Postgres port, so
 geokit can be run on any system that can ssh to oka.ags.io